Lyndon Lowell Olson Jr.: Awards

+A plaque at the LBJ Presidential Library in Austin notes the philanthropic support of Olson and his wife.

 In 2002, King Carl XVI Gustaf of Sweden presented him with the Swedish-American of the Year Award.
 He was also awarded the Ellis Island Medal of Honor in 2001.
 The recipient of an honorary doctorate from Sweden's Umeå University, Olson has served as the chairman and is a member of the board of directors of the Swedish American Chamber of Commerce and is a Trustee of the American Scandinavian Foundation, both in New York City.

 In 2007 Olson was presented the Order of the Polar Star by the King and Queen of Sweden.

 Olson has served as a Commissioner and Vice Chairman of the United States Advisory Commission on Public Diplomacy having been appointed by President George W. Bush.

 Olson is a recipient of the Gates of Jerusalem Award from the State of Israel and serves on the board of the Jerusalem Foundation.

 In 1999, he received Baylor University's Distinguished Alumni Award and in 2002 its Price Daniel Distinguished Public Service Award.
 Born in 1947, Mr. Olson is an active member of the Council on Foreign Relations and the Council of American Ambassadors.